A unique program for creative leaders

-Accepting its first intake in October 2007, the MCM program and learning community of students, faculty and alumni has become an international leader in enhancing the bodying of knowledge and professional practice of communications management across Canada and the world.
+Accepting its first intake in October 2007, the MCM program and learning community of students, faculty and alumni has become an international leader in enhancing the bodying of knowledge with its professional practice of communications management across Canada and the world.

 Our Alumni – A Community of Leaders